Skip To Main Content text.skipToNavigation

 Shop cooling pillows

-Another pillow option if you suffer from neck or back pain, are Posturepedic pillows.
-These pillows are recommended for neck pain sufferers as they are specially designed to combat neck pain and relieve any pressure as they are made from hollow fibre and so tend to be springy and plump.
+Another pillow option if you suffer from shoulder or back pain is Posturepedic pillows.
+These pillows are recommended for neck pain sufferers as they are specially designed to combat neck pain and relieve any pressure with the springy, hollow-fibre filling.

 Shop hollowfibre pillows